Diary entries

 Rachmaninoff's role: Concerto Soloist

-Notes: Satina had believed that the program comprised a Schumann Symphony and Stravinsky's Firebird, as per the program the following night in Baltimore, however the review outlines different works alongside Rachmaninoff's op.
+Notes: Satina had believed that the program comprised a Schumann Symphony and Stravinsky's Firebird, however the review outlines different works alongside Rachmaninoff's op.
 30. LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 5 1919